 Lucas also played coy when I spoke with him about some of the controversies he’s been involved in.
-Schulman, the writer who attacked Lucas in the New York Times for his Zionist beliefs, later wrote a book, Israel/Palestine and the Queer International, that included a story of how, in February of 2011, New York’s LGBT Community Centre banned Siege Busters, a pro-Palestinian group, from holding events there.
-Lucas had threatened an “economic boycott” of the centre if they didn’t ban the group, according to Schulman, and the centre’s director, Glennda Testone, did as he asked within hours.
-(The centre ignored my requests for comment.)
+Schulman, the writer who attacked Lucas in the New York Times for his Zionist beliefs, later wrote a book, Israel/Palestine and the Queer International, that included a story of how, in February of 2011, New York’s LGBT Community Center banned Siege Busters, a pro-Palestinian group, from holding events there.
+Lucas had threatened an “economic boycott” of the center if they didn’t ban the group, according to Schulman, and the center’s director, Glennda Testone, did as he asked within hours.
+(The center ignored my requests for comment.)

 Shortly afterward, Lucas sent out a mass email to brag about the decision.
 “We prevailed!
 Congratulations to everyone who stood with me in support of Israel,” he wrote.
 “With your help it only took eight hours to accomplish our mission.”
-When I asked Lucas about the story, he replied, “I have no financial influence on the centre… If I would, I would use it immediately.
-They use that stereotype a lot – the rich Zionist pornographer-mogul is shaking his checkbook.”
-He failed to mention that his husband, the businessman Richard Winger, is the former president of the centre.
+When I asked Lucas about the story, he replied, “I have no financial influence on the center… If I would, I would use it immediately.
+They use that stereotype a lot—the rich Zionist pornographer-mogul is shaking his checkbook.”
+He failed to mention that his husband, the businessman Richard Winger, is the former president of the center.
 In fact, he didn’t even mention he had a husband until I prodded him about it.
 (Since I last spoke to Lucas, the couple has started divorce proceedings.)

 “Michael’s very much about censorship,” said Schulman.